Ghalicb/ICG-SwissGraphics/README.md

 ## Assignment 0 : "Hello World"

 ### Description
-We solve this exercice by changing the color of the background in the solid_color scene from black to red.
+We solved this exercice by changing the color of the background in the solid_color scene from black to red.

 ## Assignment 1 : Planes and Cylinders